 - Whisk 4 eggs in a bowl.
 Add salt & pepper.
-Sprinkle grated parmigiano reggiano.
+Sprinkle the grated parmigiano reggiano.
 Adjust the amount according to your taste.
 Set aside.

 - Prepare a saucepan that should fit the frittata perfectly.
 Warm up some extra virgin olive oil, just enough to keep the frittata from sticking to the pan.
 Put the cooked spaghetti, spreading it well in the saucepan.

 - After a minute or two, add the eggs.
 Make them swirl in the saucepan so they fill up all the empty spaces.
 Cover and cook on low fire until the bottom part slides easily, about 4 - 5 minutes.
 Turn with the help of the cover or another plate.
 Cook for about 3 minutes.